 Supervised learning is an approach to machine learning defined by the use of labelled datasets.
-These datasets are designed to train or "guide" algorithms in classifying data or accurately predicting results.
-Using labelled inputs and outputs, the model can measure its accuracy and learn over time.
+These datasets are designed to train or "guide" algorithms in classifying data or predicting results accurately.
+Labelled inputs and outputs allow the model to measure its accuracy and learn over time.

 Supervised learning in data mining can be divided into two types of problems: classification and regression:

 - At classification problems an algorithm is used to accurately classify test data into specific categories, such as separating apples from oranges.
 Or, in the real world, supervised learning algorithms can be used to classify spam into a separate folder from your inbox.
 Linear classifiers, support vector machines, decision trees and random forest are common types of classification algorithms.

 – Regression is another type of supervised learning method that uses an algorithm to understand the relationship between dependent and independent variables.
 Regression models are useful for predicting numerical values based on various data points, such as sales revenue forecasts for a particular company.
 Some popular regression algorithms are linear regression, logistic regression and polynomial regression.